webcodejunkie/movie_api/README.md

 # Horror Movie API

-Welcome to the (API horror movie) movie_api
-This API will provide users with access to information about different horror movies, directors, and genres.
+Welcome to the (API horror movie) movie_api. this API will provide users with access to information about different horror movies, directors, and genres.
 Users will be able to sign up, update their personal information, and create a list of their favorite movies.

 ## Getting Started